Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with

 Based on these results we explicitly establish a bulk-boundary correspondence for this specific model following results recently proven in general in Ref.~\cite{MonkmanSirkerNH}.
-In Sec.~\ref{Ent}, we then discuss the entanglement entropy when cutting the system in half.
-The studied model is Gaussian and therefore its correlation matrix can be obtained \cite{FAC2023,HRB2019,CYWR2020,CPLL2022,HFZ2023}.
+We explicitly show in particular that the topologically protected boundary modes are metastable for finite system size and only become exact eigenstates in the limit of a semi-infinite system.
+In Sec.~\ref{Ent}, we then discuss in detail the entanglement entropy when cutting the system in half.
+The studied model is Gaussian and therefore its correlation matrix can be obtained \cite{ HRB2019,CYWR2020,GYHYCLX2021,L2022,CPLL2022, HFZ2023,FAC2023,GTS2023}.
 We find that in topological phases there are topologically protected eigenvalues in the entanglement spectrum.
+We note that the entanglement entropy is complex in general in the non-Hermitian case and find interesting properties of the entanglement entropy which can be directly tied to the physical properties of the system.
+In particular, we find that in the $\mathcal{PT}$-phase where exceptional points are dense the entanglement entropy is a nowhere continuous function.
 The last section is devoted to a short summary and our conclusions.